 What support is available?

 Support is flexible and based on needs.
-You will need to discuss your case with one of our Disability Advisers to determine reasonable adjustment for your course and explore what other support options may be available to you.
+You will need to discuss your case with one of our Disability Practitioners to determine reasonable adjustment for your course and explore what other support options may be available to you.
 For example, you might benefit from having a support worker in your lectures, help meeting deadlines, or examination adjustments.

 You may also be eligible for Disabled Students' Allowances, which can contribute towards the cost of useful technologies and other aids to help with your studies.